What is most important is whether you feel like it’s right for you.

-The most important thing to think about is whether you feel like itโs right for you.
-If youโve never gotten a rape kit before and want to know what to expect and how to get support, please give us a call 604 872 8212.
+If you’ve never gotten a rape kit before and want to know what to expect and how to get support, please give us a call 604 872 8212.
+All of our services are confidential, free of cost and there is no waitlist.

 Some things to think about: